AnusPropeller/Discord-Nuker-Selfbot/README.md

 - Given manage channel permissions, the bot mass edits all channels to deny read message and send message permissions.
 - Given manage guild permissions, the bot adds an automod rule that blocks all messages, and times the sender out for a day.
 ### Order of Operations
-1. Scrape guild members to a list
+1. Scrape guild members to a list / open a json file with user ids.
 2. Deny channel permissions
 3. Delete Automod Rules
 4. Create Automod rule blocking messages